Vyral/base-template/_posts/2020-03-26-cut-your-monthly-expenses.md

 The bottom line is, **there’s no need to panic.** In fact, now’s a great opportunity to enter the real estate market.
 A lot of investors whose cash and equity are taking a hit are needing to liquidate some of their assets, so now’s the time to shop for investment properties.&nbsp;

-Barring an executive order for everyone to stay inside, we’re still showing and putting homes on the market.
-Of course, we’re taking every precaution to make sure everyone stays safe and healthy.&nbsp;

-In any case, I encourage you to take this time to take care of yourself and your family.
+In any case, we’re taking every precaution to make sure everyone stays safe and healthy.
+I encourage you to take this time to take care of yourself and your family.
 We’ll get through this together.&nbsp;

 If you have questions about any of today’s topics, call me on my cell at (919) 645-7212.
 I’m here to help.